Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-HD54tFdoDTE.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: Will we ever see the Crab Boss?
 https://www.youtube.com/watch?v=HD54tFdoDTE
+This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: Any future combat or enemy updates to come?](./yt-MS3_LOEapI4.md) https://www.youtube.com/watch?v=MS3_LOEapI4

 ### Topics
 * [Environment > Creatures > Crab Boss](../topics/environment/creatures/crab-boss.md)